 If you prefer to stay in an apartment, you’ll love the stylish Beech House.
 It’s very well located to visit Clifton Village and Bristol Center, and only a 20-min drive from the airport.

-Berkeley Square House is a lovely guest house close to the main Bristol attractions.
+Berkeley Square House is a lovely guest house near the main Bristol attractions.
 The rooms are contemporary and cozy, with a touch of originality.

-N. 38 Clifton is a beautiful boutique hotel within walking distance to the most interesting Bristol sites.
+N. 38 Clifton is a beautiful boutique hotel within walking distance of the most interesting Bristol sites.
 Set in an elegant Georgian house, the Hotel has modern and stylish rooms with all comforts.

-3 Berkeley Square is a charming Bed & Breakfast very close to Bristol Cathedral and well located to explore the city.
+3 Berkeley Square is a charming Bed & Breakfast close to Bristol Cathedral and well-located to explore the city.
 The rooms are all different and tastefully decorated.

 Note: This post contains affiliate links to carefully selected products and services.
-Therefore, if you make a purchase the price for you is the same while I earn a small commission that helps me run the website.
+Therefore, if you make a purchase, I earn a small commission at no extra cost to you.

 Pin for Later!